 If you don't investigate the problem, he may continue to bark until he's confident that you have taken 'control' of the situation.

-To your pet, shouting simply sounds like you're barking too and in his eyes, you're reinforcing his decision to bark in the first place.
+To your pet, shouting simply sounds like you're barking too and in his eyes, you're either reinforcing his decision to bark in the first place or you're joining in the fun.
 Shouting will only encourage him all the more - usually louder and with more determination!

-We recommend you give your Spaniel at least a 1-hour walk and 15-20 minutes play each day to burn off his energy; more if you have the time - wear him out!
+Your Spaniel needs at least a 1-hour walk and 15-20 minutes play each day to burn off his energy; more if you have the time - wear him out!

-Remember to give him attention, praise, and reward, only when he's quiet and well-behaved to reinforce his good behavior.
+Give him attention, praise, and reward, only when he's quiet and well-behaved to encourage and reinforce good behavior.

 Read more about attention seeking behavior in dogs and how to deal with it.